 Foul Brood in our Bee Hive

-First of all he inspected all the other, apparently healthy hives first and confirmed that they were indeed in good health.
-He then put a disposible cover over his bee suit and told me that from now on I was not to touch anything of the diseased hive.
-He would do it all and would leave me his disposible suit and gloves for burning.
+First of all, he inspected all the other, apparently healthy hives first and confirmed that they were indeed in good health.
+He then put a disposable cover over his bee suit and told me that from now on I was not to touch anything of the diseased hive.
+He would do it all and would leave me his disposable suit and gloves for burning.

 Today’s inspection found a very small colony and the original queen.
 I fear it won’t survive.
 I’m tempted to put a frame of brood and young bees into the hive to help it but suspect it will be too late.
 I also don’t want to disturb the stronger hives just at the beginning of the OSR season.

 All in all, I’m happy that we have four strong hives at the start of the season.
 Let’s hope it continues well!